Beaver Brook State Park: History

 The park's name may derive from a once-present beaver pond.
 It was one of multiple public recreation areas acquired in the 1950s using funds bequeathed for that purpose by George Dudley Seymour.
 When the gift was announced in 1955, it was reported that trout pools had already been developed north of Bibbins Pond.
 The annually produced State Register and Manual noted the park's acreage at 165 acres in 1955, at 391 acres in 1957, and at 401 acres in 1960.
 The state record for brook trout was claimed for Bibbins Pond from 1994 to 1998.

 Activities and amenities

 Bibbins Pond, known as Beaver Brook Pond, is the park's central feature, while Beaver Brook runs both north and south of the pond and continues beyond the park limits.
-Bibbins Pond's 20 acres offer a seasonal boat launch for non-motorized watercraft and trout fishing.
+Bibbins Pond's 20 acres offer a seasonal boat launch for non-motorized watercraft with fishing for trout, brown bullhead and sunfish.
 The park also includes a geocache which can be accessed via three different routes.